RedJocker/42spWebServer/README.md

         - [ ] implement errorPages feature
       - [ ] configurable redirection
-        - a route may be configured to redirect requests to another route
+        - a route may be configured to redirect requests to another route should also state what is the status code of redirection response
+        - nginx has two directives related to redirection `return` and `rewrite`
+          - both are allowed on `server` and `location` context
+        - [X] allow to declare redirection
+        - [ ] implement redirection feature
       - [ ] configurable file upload
         - may allow or dissalow file upload (depends on POST method being allowed)
         - may configure a folder to upload files into